What is the Best Anchor for Sailboats?

 Boat size and weight: Start with the anchor manufacturer’s guidelines, but lean towards the heavier anchor as the “day trip” sizes often aren't enough for the demands of full-time cruising; think heavy weather and a boat loaded with gear.

 Primary cruising grounds: While many manufacturers say their anchors can be used in all ground types, some are more suitable for certain types of seabed, like sandy bottoms, mud, coral rubble, or weed.
-This about your primary cruising grounds, and choose an anchor that suits that substrate.
+Think about your primary cruising grounds, and choose an anchor that suits that substrate.

 Resetting ability: If the wind shifts 180° at night, will your anchor dig in again quickly, or will it drag across the seabed?
 Something that resets fast in the substrate you'll spend most of your time in is ideal.

 It’s also worth learning from others.
 One of the best resources we've found, apart from talking to fellow cruisers, are the anchor review videos on YouTube done by SV Panope.
+He has done real-world, independent tests on most of the anchors available on the market.
+The video below is of the Mantus dinghy anchor, which we use for our tender.

 It resets in a much shorter distance compared to the Rocna or SARCA Excel